churchofturing/churchofturing.github.io/posts/motivating-macros.md

 #### Compile-Time Code Generation

 Before Clojure evaluates your code, it goes through several phases.
-The **Reader** transforms your text into plain Clojure data structures.
+The first (that we're concerned with) is the **Reader** that transforms your text into plain Clojure data structures.

 ```clojure
 (read-string "(+ 1 2)")